 As with football, the Rugby World Cup takes place every four years.
 2019 sees Japan host the tournament in Asia for the first time and you can watch every single match live on TV or online for free.
-We've got all the details.
+We've got all the details, including the live final.

-The Rugby World Cup starts on 20 September with the final set for 2 November in Yokohama .
+The Rugby World Cup starts on 20 September with the final set for 2 November in Yokohama.
+We're now up to the final with two teams left battling it out.

 View all the fixtures here.